 A: It is not possible to give a general answer to this question because every case is different.
 Some lawyers operate on an hourly rate, while others may charge a contingency fee.
 This means that they would only get paid if you win your case.
 Speak with a lawyer to get a better understanding of their fee structure and what it would mean for you specifically.

 If you have witnessed illegal activity in the workplace, it’s time to fix the problem.
 Don’t let fear of retaliation keep you from coming forward.
 The first step is to contact an experienced whistleblower lawyer to discuss your case and learn about your legal options.

-The Law Office of Omid Nosrati is a leading law firm representing whistleblowers in Long Beach and throughout California.
+Nosratilaw, A Professional Law Corporation is a leading law firm representing whistleblowers in Long Beach and throughout California.
 We have a proven track record of success in these cases.
 Contact us today to schedule a consultation.
 We will review your case and advise you on the best course of action to achieve justice and compensation.